Student Guide to Special Consideration

 -

-All medical documentation must be local or obtained through telehealth consultation with an AHPRA-registered provider.
+All medical documentation must be local or obtained through telehealth consultation with an AHPRA-registered provider and meet the conditions set out in section 5 of the Guidelines of Assessing Compassionate or Compelling Circumstances to be accepted.

 Submitting a fraudulent medical certificate is a serious offence and a breach of the College Student Code and Student Misconduct and Academic Integrity Policies and Procedures.
 Where a student submits a fraudulent medical certificate, this will lead to penalties under the Academic Integrity and Student Misconduct Policies and Procedures.